hyosung11/Launch-School/Courses/JS109/questions.md

 On line 1, we declare a variable `arr` and assign it a reference to an array `[['a'], ['b'], ['c']]`.
 On line 2, we declare a variable `copyOfArray` and assign it a shallow copy of the array `[['a'], ['b'], ['c']]` through the use of the method `slice` that returns a new array.
 Although this method returns a new array, the array still hold references to the original subarrays.
 So, when on line 4, we use the method `push` to add an element to the second element of the array referenced by `copyOfArr` , we are also modifying the array that `arr` points to, as both arrays holds references to the same subarrays.

-## What will line 10 log to the console and why?
+## What will the code log to the console and why?

 ```js
 let greeting = ["Hello"];